Is Eating Oats Every Day Bad? 5 Side Effects You Need to Know

 Table of Contents

-While oats are considered a superfood, there are important oats disadvantages you should know before making them a daily habit.
+While oats are considered a superfood, there are disadvantages of eating oats daily you should know before making them a daily habit.
 Eating oats every day can cause gas and bloating (especially if you’re not used to high fiber), potential weight gain from excessive portions (379 calories per 100g), gluten cross-contamination that affects celiac patients, reduced absorption of minerals like iron and zinc due to phytic acid, and digestive issues for people with IBS or gut disorders.

 In the world of health-conscious eating, oats have emerged as a nutritional powerhouse.
 From steaming bowls of oatmeal to crunchy granola bars, oats have become a staple in many diets, celebrated for their numerous health benefits.
 However, like any food, oats come with their own set of pros and cons.
 Let us delve into the potential advantages and drawbacks of incorporating oats into your daily diet as explained by the leading Dietician for weight loss, Avni Kaul, in this blog.